Sparse Subnetwork Enhancement for Underrepresented Languages in Large Language Models: Methodology

 \subsection{Neuron Identification}

-We leverage Language Activation Probability Entropy (LAPE) \cite{tang2024language} to locate neurons that exhibit language-specific behavior.
-We focus on neurons within FFN components, since prior work has shown that they frequently encode rich factual knowledge \cite{geva2021transformerfeedforwardlayerskeyvalue, dai2021knowledge, wang2022finding} and multilingual information \cite{zhao2024largelanguagemodelshandle}.
+We leverage Language Activation Probability Entropy (LAPE) \citep{tang2024language} to identify neurons exhibiting language-specific behavior.
+As discussed in Section \ref{sec:related}, LAPE is task-agnostic and requires only monolingual text, making it well-suited to low-resource settings.
+We focus on neurons within FFN components, as prior work has established that feed-forward layers serve as the primary focus of factual and linguistic knowledge storage \citep{geva2021transformerfeedforwardlayerskeyvalue, dai2021knowledge, meng2022locating}, whereas attention heads primarily mediate information routing and contextual dependencies \citep{voita-etal-2019-analyzing, clark-etal-2019-bert}.

+We compute LAPE over a reference set of $K=12$ typologically diverse underrepresented languages \cite{joshi-etal-2020-state}: \textit{Maltese, Afrikaans, Icelandic, Welsh, Macedonian, Latvian, Lithuanian, Slovenian, Slovak, Estonian, Georgian, and Nepali}.

-For each neuron $j$ in layer $i$, we compute the probability of activation under inputs from language $k$:
+For each neuron $i$ in layer $\ell$, we estimate the probability of activation under inputs from language $k$: